dcaribou/transfermarkt-datasets/README.md

 * [data.world](https://data.world/dcereijo/player-scores)

 ## streamlit 🎈
 There is a [streamlit](https://streamlit.io/) app for the project with documentation, a data catalog and sample analyisis.
-The app is hosted in Heroku, you can check it out [here](https://transfermarkt-datasets.herokuapp.com/).
+The app is hosted in fly.io, you can check it out [here](transfermarkt-datasets.fly.dev).

 For local development, you can also run the app in your machine.
 Provided you've done the [setup](#setup), run the following to spin up a local instance of the app
 ```console